 There are numerous decisions, details, and options to consider when planning for a home remodel.
 Selecting a remodeler is the first and most important decision because it is the beginning of a relationship.
-It’s taken months (sometimes years) to get to the point where you’re ready to remodel.
+It’s taken months (sometimes years) to reach the point where you’re ready to remodel.
 You’ve asked yourself, “What’s possible with my home?” and “What can I afford?”
 A Design Agreement helps answer both of those questions.
-It is the first step to establish your commitment to your project, define expectations, and get the project underway.
+It is the first step to establish your commitment to your project, define expectations, and get the remodeling project underway.

 How Do I Get Started?